sharmagourav28/big-data-weather-analysis-visualization/README.md

 ## 📌 Overview

 This project focuses on the **analysis and visualization** of historical weather data across **4,000+ Indian cities** using Big Data technologies.
-It leverages distributed data processing frameworks and modern data visualization tools to deliver meaningful climate insights, seasonal pattern detection, and extreme weather tracking.
+It leverages distributed data processing frameworks and modern data visualization tools to deliver meaningful climate insights, seasonal pattern detection, and extreme weather tracking..

 ---